Who we are

 We process many different types of information according to our retention policy.
 A brief summary of long we keep things before they are destroyed:

-- Supporting documents, reports – 6 years for committee decisions, 4 years for officer decisions
+- supporting documents, reports – six years for committee decisions, four years for officer decisions

-- Representations, letters, general correspondence – 4 years
+- representations, letters, general correspondence – four years.

 Complaints and problems